Code-Institute-Submissions/Room-Mode-Calculator/README.md

 Room modes are the natural frequencies at which a room with parallel surfaces resonates (i.e. most domestic rooms).
 This can cause uneven response at these frequencies at different listening positions.
 When listening or recording at a node positions (zero point of wave) the relevant room mode frequency is significantly weaker.
-Correspondingly - at the the node points (point of greatest amplitude of the wave) the frequency is significantly boosted.
+Correspondingly - at the node points (point of greatest amplitude of the wave) the frequency is significantly boosted.
-To a diminishing degree the same effect is also true for harmonics (mulitples) for each room mode.
+To a diminishing degree the same effect is also true for harmonics (multiples) for each room mode.

 Why does this matter?

-The upshot of this is that in typical domestic rooms, with parallel surfaces, there will be an inherent unevenness in the frequency reponse of these room mode frequencies (and their harmonics) at the room mode frequencies.
+The upshot of this is that in typical domestic rooms, with parallel surfaces, there will be an inherent unevenness in the frequency response of these room mode frequencies (and their harmonics) at the room mode frequencies.
 Given the ever increasing popularity of home recording this can be a particular issue that can be overlooked by musicians/sound engineers working at home.
 Room modes can cause significant problems when trying to balance and equalise music recorded in domestic rooms and this can be mitigated, to some degree, by adjusting listening and/or microphone position away from points where the effects of room modes are prevalent.